Robert Crews III - The Tribune

 Robert Crews III

-Robert Crews III, 64 of Huntington, West Virginia, died on Saturday, July 10, 2021, in St. Mary’s Medical Center, Huntington, West Virginia.
+Robert Kent Crews III, 64, of Huntington, West Virginia, died on Saturday, July 10, 2021, in St. Mary’s Medical Center, Huntington, West Virginia.

 Funeral service will be 6 p.m.
-Saturday at Hall Funeral Home and Crematory, Proctorville.
+Saturday at Hall Funeral Home and Crematory, Proctorville, with visitation being held one hour prior to the service.

 Condolences may be expressed to the family at www.ehallfuneralhome.com.